 Symptoms usually resolve within two to 10 days.
 However, you shouldn’t assume that your dog has this condition.
 Other conditions mimic symptoms of swimmer’s tail, so you need your veterinarian to rule those out.
 “Never try to self-diagnose or treat your dog’s condition without a veterinarian,” Dr. Klein advises.
 “Occasionally, other conditions such as a tail fracture or dislocation, lower back and spinal cord issues, anal sac impaction, skin infections, and prostate disease in male dogs could be missed.”

-Before treatment for swimmer’s tail begins, your vet will want to rule out other conditions.
-They will take a complete history of the onset of signs, observe the tail, and examine and palpate the entire tail and surrounding region, including the pelvic area, rectal area, and anal sacs.
-Rectal exams are commonly performed as well.
+Before beginning treatment for swimmer’s tail begins, your vet will want to rule out other conditions.
+They’ll take a complete history of the onset of signs and observe the tail.
+Additionally, they’ll likely examine and palpate the entire tail and surrounding region, including the pelvic area, rectal area, and anal sacs.
+Rectal exams are common, as well.
 Finally, your vet may use radiographs (X-rays) to rule out any fractures in the tail’s vertebrae.

-Swimmer’s tail requires lots of rest for your dog.
+It’s crucial to ensure your dog gets plenty of rest post-injury.
 Try your best to keep your dog calm and neutral so they’ll avoid efforts to wag.
 Your vet might also prescribe anti-inflammatory medication to ease the inflammation in the muscles and provide pain control.
 Dr. Klein warns owners to never treat or medicate their dogs on their own, especially since human anti-inflammatory medications are toxic to dogs.

 How Can You Prevent Swimmer’s Tail in Dogs?